 Sometimes, less is more.
 If you release something every day of the year, it could become difficult for listeners to keep track.
 Any sense of anticipation would be removed.

 By posting once a week, you keep listeners waiting for what’s next.
 This ensures they’ll focus more on each episode that is released.

-If You’re Releasing an Episode Once a Week, Which Day Is Best to Publish?
+If You're Releasing a Podcast Episode Once a Week, Which Day is Best to Publish?

 3. Use All Distribution Networks